 - Take some of the stress.
 Applying for benefits, your disability, your finances – it’s all cause for stress and worry.
 Plus, the application and appeal process can be a lengthy process – sometimes as long as two years.
 Your attorney can take the burden off of you so you can focus on your healing and getting back to work.

 - Handle the appeal process.
 Your attorney will help you with all of the necessary paperwork, schedule your hearing and handle all of the steps in the appeal process so you don’t have to.

 If your Social Security claim was denied, you still have a chance to get the benefits you deserve.
 But, don’t try to go it alone.
 Hire an attorney to get the help you need.

-If you have questions about applying for Social Security benefits or appealing a denial, give me a call at 615-256-666.
-I would be happy to talk to about your case and help you navigate the tricky waters of Social Security Disability so you don’t have to.
+If you have questions about applying for Social Security benefits or appealing to a SSD denial, give me a call at 615-256-666.
+I would be happy to talk to you about your case and help you navigate the tricky waters of Social Security Disability so you don’t have to.